-Unless otherwise specified, most of the websites store some data on your computer so that they can track how you use the Flash Player.
-This data helps in keeping the scores on your Flash based games, location where you left off while watching a movie using Flash Player and things like that.
+Unless otherwise specified, most of the websites store some data on your computer so that they can track how you use the Adobe Flash Player.
+This data helps in keeping the scores on your Flash-based games, location where you left off while watching a movie using Flash Player and things like that.
 Data may also be stored about the other sites you have browsed.

 Adobe Flash Settings

 Windows 7 provides you with Flash Player Settings Manager so that you can control how Flash Player works and what all sites are allowed to set data on your computer.
 We have already touched upon this, when we saw how Adobe’s new Flash update now pushed Automatic Updates along with 3rd party software.

 Now let us try to understand what these settings mean from a security point of view.

 Managing Local Flash Storage Settings